mar-esther23/rgriffin/README.md

 # Installation

-`rgriffin` depends on Java and rJava.
+rGriffin depends on Java and rJava.

-First, make sure you hva java installed, we recommend [Oracle JDK 8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html).
+First, make sure you have java installed, we recommend [Oracle JDK 8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html).

 Then install [rJava](https://cran.r-project.org/web/packages/rJava/index.html), this can be done from CRAN.
 While rJava should be authomatically instaled with rGriffin, the installation of rJava is succeptible to mistakes, so it is best to install it first.